open-way-learning/owl-handbook/Development-Research/OWL Contractor Manual.md

 * Represent OWL in alignment with its mission, vision, values, and Code of Ethics.
 * Deliver high-quality, learner-centered facilitation based on adult learning best practices.
 * Communicate professionally and meet all deadlines and deliverables.
-* Comply with the [OWL Travel Policy](https://docs.google.com/document/u/0/d/1_lvw8vxFSF2Qf0LbIIPfAN4ur2GNZEkgTKLCkuOhJ0o/edit) for reimbursable expenses.
+* Comply with the [OWL Travel Policy](https://docs.google.com/document/u/0/d/1_lvw8vxFSF2Qf0LbIIPfAN4ur2GNZEkgTKLCkuOhJ0o/edit) for reimbursable expenses*.
 * Maintain ethical conduct and respect the communities and schools they serve.

+* *Default to virtual-first service delivery whenever feasible, with travel only when it is clearly needed for impact and has been pre-approved and funded in alignment with the OWL Travel Policy.

 Fellows are encouraged to: